Essay — On Books, Libraries, and The Self

 I am writing this essay as I start to pack up my apartment to move back home to Columbus, Ohio after spending a year of graduate studies at the University of Chicago.
 As the year is winding down, I’m growing more reflective about the role books have had in both my intellectual and existential formation, especially over the last ten months.
 Have I just crammed my head with more information, or have I changed as a person?
 In other words, has my experience as a reader been one that has validity outside of the institutions and ideologies that have supported it?
 Is the life of the lover of books, as Albert Camus would say, a “life worth living” in itself?

 “You have so many, they are overflowing into the kitchen,” she said, sarcastically glancing across the table at me.
 For some reason, books in the kitchen seemed strange.
 “A portion of those are cookbooks,” I replied, not directly to her, but into the public sphere, as if to defend myself in court.
 But what’s so off about books in the kitchen?
 In the morning, I can lazily peruse old textbooks while the coffee slowly drips.
 In the evening, perhaps something more vulgar, like Guillaume Apollinaire's Three Naughty French Novels.
 I bought this book down the street from my apartment for four dollars, according to the handwritten pencil marks on the first page.
 Almost 450 pages of French naughtiness for four dollars—is there even a price to be put on such delight?
 I flip to a page and a line sticks out: "That evening, I nonetheless went home alone.
 I had some vague thought of writing."
 Vague, or burning?
 Alone, or with an idea?
-I agree—my makeshift bookshelf in the kitchen is eccentric.
+Every library has such an eccentric shelf, where books that don’t really fit the logic of the rest of the library end up, but which are still crucial to one’s formation as a reader: we need these erratic shelves to open up new stories and possibilities.

 “Every bookshelf tells a story,” I once read on a bookmark that I found in a second-hand copy of Jules Verne’s Journey to the Center of the Earth.
 A single story?
 No—many stories.
 There’s the stories in the books (what they “are about”), the stories of the books (the textual coming-into-being of the physical objects), the stories of the books in relation to the reader (the subjective experience of a person in the event of reading the text), and the stories of the book in both the history of books as material and cultural objects (which traffics largely in ideas about material processes like printing) and in the history of ideas (how the ideas in the book have affected people over history).
 Depending on the size of the shelf, and whether the books are stacked vertically, horizontally, or even arranged two or three deep, these stories multiply.
 If your library is like the one in Disney’s Beauty and the Beast (the first time I can remember seeing such an archetypal example of a library) this could be hundreds or thousands of stories, all within one pictorial frame of existence.
 So many stories, so many perspectives, so much time and space.